NSA contractor accused of leaking top secret report on Russian hacking efforts

 "My client has no (criminal) history, so it's not as if she has a pattern of having done anything like this before," Nichols told the Associated Press in a phone interview Monday.
 "She is a very good person.
 All this craziness has happened all of a sudden."

-Garrick said the government was notified of the leaked report by the news outlet that received it.
+Garrick said in his affidavit that the government was notified of the leaked report by the news outlet that received it.
 He said the agency that housed the report determined only six employees had made physical copies.
 Winner was one of them.
 Garrick said investigators found Winner had exchanged email with the news outlet using her work computer.

 Garrick's affidavit said he interviewed Winner at her home Saturday and she "admitted intentionally identifying and printing the classified intelligence reporting at issue" and mailing it to the news outlet.